Is it easy to be calm and patient when people misunderstand you and provoke you to react impulsively?

 Now whenever we meet we hold the same regards for each other as we used to have before.
 That day after the chapter was closed I learnt that we should listen, not only just hear and should always think before we speak.

 For the above mentioned controlled behavior of mine, all credit goes to my art teacher who was my next door neighbor also.
-She always dealt with people gracefully and patiently, and I was always fascinated by her way of handling the situations.
-I saw her and I observed her always.
-Now I think I have learnt that lesson, but I am still on my way towards that charming and charismatic way of dealing with the people like her.
+She always dealt with people gracefully and patiently, and I was fascinated by her way of handling the situations.
+I saw her, observed her and followed her.
+Now I think I have learnt that lesson, but I am still on my way towards that charming and charismatic way of dealing with the people like she does.
 Thank you mam… there will be many more like me who will be following you.

 Picture courtesy: Google Images